-Northumberland (Slow Travel)by Gemma Hall
+Northumberland (Slow Travel)

 Northumberland Travel Guide – Travel tips and expert advice including Newcastle hotels and restaurants, Pennines, the Castle Coast and history.
 Also covering pubs and cafés, walking routes, beaches, wildlife, wild swimming, birdwatching, Alnwick Castle and gardens, Hadrian’s Wall, Lindisfarne, Kielder, Morpeth, Cheviot Hills and the Heritage Coast.

 Published: 29th Mar 2019

 About this book

 This new, thoroughly updated second edition of Bradt’s best-selling, comprehensive guide to Northumberland including Newcastle, Hadrian’s Wall & the Coast remains the reliable source of information for discovering the far northeast of England, an area which is home to Europe’s largest area of protected night sky – and England’s first Dark Sky Park, a 572-square-mile expanse in Northumberland National Park.

 Now including over 40 walks along beaches, over hills and through valleys, as well as dedicated chapters on Northumberland National Park, Hadrian’s Wall, the coast and Newcastle, among others, Bradt’s Northumberland including Newcastle, Hadrian’s Wall & the Coast is the ideal companion for a successful visit.